Incorporation Services

 • It can be residential or commercial

-• P.O Boxes are not allowed.
+• P.O.
+Boxes are not allowed.

-Non-resident Requirements:
+Non-resident Requirements

-• Above requirements are also included
+• Above requirements are also included for Non-residents.

 • You must consult with a professional firm that offers incorporation services to register a company in Singapore, which would be under Singapore law.